p-Chip/app-policy/docs/imp-link-privacy-policy.md

 We do not sell, rent, or share your personal information.
 However, we may disclose information:
 - **For Legal Compliance**: If required by law or to protect our legal rights.
-- **Cloud Storage Services**: Scan event data (including location) is stored securely in our cloud database.
+- **Cloud Storage Services**: Scan event data (including location, files, and photos) is stored securely in our cloud database.

 ---